 As you may know, your credit report contains various information ranging from employment and housing history to credit card and mortgage account activity.

 It may include both positive and negative information, such as as on-time payments and accounts paid as agreed, or conversely, late payments, collection accounts, charge-offs, bankruptcies, judgments, and tax liens.

 Obviously the good stuff, is, well “good,” and nothing to fret about.
 But what about the bad stuff, how long will you have to pay for those past mistakes?

 Well, the answer can vary depending on the type of account, and the associated activity on said account.
 Or the action that took place.

 In the negative department, most bankruptcies will remain on your credit report for 10 years, though some for just seven years.
 Tax liens remain on your credit report for seven years from the date they were paid.
-Lawsuit or judgment information is typically reported for 7 years, and credit inquiries stay on your credit report for 2 years (but only affect your score for the first 12 months).
+Lawsuit or judgment information is typically reported for seven years, and credit inquiries stay on your credit report for two years (but only affect your score for the first 12 months).

 Here’s a list of how long negative items stay on your credit report:

 Bankruptcy Chapter 13: 7 years from the filing date

 Bankruptcy Chapter 7, 11, or 12: 10 years from the filing date